Eli-Parker/Text-Generation-Algorithm/README.md

   Take care to design your solution to be as efficient as possible.
 See the section below for details of how your text generator is evaluated for running-time efficiency.

 **NOTE: It is intentional that you are being given no guidance as to how to solve the problem.
 It is critical that you gain experience solving a problem "from scratch," designing the structure of your classes and methods, as well as choosing the best data structures and algorithms for the problem.
 Because the readers of your code have no assumptions about how it is organized, you must document it well.**

-# Our Solution

-The following details the thought process for each of the classes we created to solve this problem.

-The program is split into three classes: `TextGenerator`, `GenerativeModel`, and `DirectedGraph`.
-- `TextGenerator` is the interface for the user, and essentially serves only to call functions within `GenerativeModel`.
-- `GenerativeModel` is the class that contains the main logic for the program.
-It reads the input file, processes the text, and generates the output.
-GenerativeModel is the comprehensive backing.
-- `DirectedGraph` is the underlying data structure for the implementation, containing all the vertices and edges for every word in the input file.
-Without going into detail, the specifics of the implementation prioritize time efficiency over space efficiency.

-## DirectedGraph Implementation:

-Our problem at the data structure level boils down to these main points:
-- We need to store a large number of word pairs, as well as the frequency of each pair, and find them without costly searches through the list
-- We need to be able to find the most frequent word pairings quickly
-- We need to be able to grab random frequency word pairings from the list quickly (skewed towards less nonsensical answers)

-Simply put, there is no data structure that can do all of these things efficiently.
-A HashMap can quickly store and find word pairs, but it has no feasible way to sort the list.
-A Priority Queue can quickly store and remove the maximum element, and it can return a sorted list in O(NLog(N)) time in the worst case, but it lacks the ability to randomly pick elements from its list.
-An ArrayList is simple and can technically do all of these things, but the program would be far too slow to be practical.

-We decided to combine all three of those data structures.
-Since this program operates on a relatively small scale, the space complexity of the program is not a concern.
-Our implementation uses two HashMaps, with the key being a starting word and the value being either an ArrayList containing all the edges of the vertex, or a PriorityQueue containing the edges of the vertex.
-The PriorityQueue is used to easily keep a sorted list of the max values and to efficiently return the entire list of edges, and the ArrayList is used to quickly grab random values.